 The Fisheries and Wildlife Division's development from the Fisheries and Game Branch of the Chief Secretary's Department in 1913 to a Division of the Ministry for Conservation in 1973 has been reflected in Victoria's Fisheries Acts and, especially, the Game Acts.
-The latter, which were in force during the first half of this century, were designed to protect imported game species, whereas the two new Acts promulgated in 1975 reflect the Division's responsibility for conservation of the native fauna and its environment.
+The latter, which were in effect during the first half of the twentieth century, were designed to protect imported game species, whereas the two new Acts promulgated in 1975 reflect the Division's responsibility for the conservation of the native fauna and its environment.

 The Division's scientists and support staff are widely experienced in conservation research and management, and the sections work together to provide the multi-disciplinary facilities for ecological studies.
-Indeed, the Division's activities should be viewed in relation to their bearing on conservation, other government agencies, and the community in general.
+Indeed, the Division's activities should be viewed in relation to their bearing on conservation, other government authorities, and the community in general.

-The following are some of the main activities carried out by the sections.
-The fish biologists in the Marine Fisheries Section have investigated the mercury content of edible shark and the concentration of heavy metals in edible molluscs-a community health problem for the Victorian Department of Health, and a water quality problem for the Environmental Studies Section and the Marine Pollution Studies Group.
+The fish biologists in the Marine Fisheries Section have investigated the mercury content of edible shark and the concentration of heavy metals in edible molluscs.
+This is a community health problem for the Victorian Department of Health, and a water quality problem for the Environmental Studies Section and the Marine Pollution Studies Group.

-The Marine Pollution Studies Group is undertaking environmental studies of Port Phillip Bay, Western Port, and the Gippsland Lakes-three areas of major interest to every section within the Division, to most agencies within the Ministry, and to many other government agencies in Victoria.
+The Marine Pollution Studies Group is undertaking environmental studies of Port Phillip Bay, Western Port, and the Gippsland Lakes.
+These are three areas of major interest to every section within the Division, to most instrumentalities within the Ministry for Conservation, and to many other government authorities in Victoria.

-The Environmental Studies Section's study of the effects of pesticides in thinning the eggshells of certain species of birds is also of interest to the Wildlife Research and the Wildlife Management Sections and to conservationists concerned about the distribution of pesticides in the environment.
+The Environmental Studies Section's study of the effects of pesticides in thinning the eggshells of certain species of birds is also of interest to the Wildlife Research Section and the Wildlife Management Section and to conservationists concerned about the distribution of pesticides in the environment.

-The timing of the open season for duck shooting in relation to the breeding and moulting habits of waterbirds-an important consideration in the conservation of Victoria's waterbirds-has been investigated by the Wildlife Research and the Wildlife Management Sections.
+The timing of the open season for duck shooting in relation to the breeding and moulting habits of waterbirds, an important consideration in the conservation of Victoria's waterbirds, has been investigated by the Wildlife Research Section and the Wildlife Management Section.

 Another of the Wildlife Management Section's projects has been to assess the relative importance of individual wetlands as breeding and feeding grounds for waterbirds-a study of value not only to the Wildlife Research Section but also to the State Rivers and Water Supply Commission.
 The Wildlife Research Section has also surveyed the flora and fauna of certain areas so that their value for the conservation of Victoria's wildlife can be estimated.
-These were joint projects with the Land Conservation Council.
+These studies were carried out as joint projects with the Land Conservation Council.

-Investigations of the Dartmouth Dam's effect on the fish and wildlife of that area have been carried out by the Freshwater Fisheries and the Wildlife Research

-Sections-another investigation of interest to the State Rivers and Water Supply Commission.
+Investigations of the Dartmouth Dam's effect on the fish and wildlife of that area have been carried out by the Freshwater Fisheries Section and the Wildlife Research Section, and again were of interest to the State Rivers and Water Supply Commission.